Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 # Timesheets
-!!! info "Available in SpiraTeam, SpiraPlan"
+!!! abstract "Available in SpiraTeam, SpiraPlan"

 Spira's timesheets functionality lets users track how much time they have spent on incidents and tasks across all their products.
 They can record time against each artifact for a given day in the current week or any week in the past.
 This time data is used to update the effort recorded against each artifact.
 Users can also easily see timesheets from the past.